yishi-lu/NACHOS-System-Design/README.md

 Project3 (Distributed File System):

 -Improve Nachos basica file system: allowing multiple thread read and write same file at same time.
-Increase the file size to be as larger as the dist (128KB).
-Implement dynamically extend file size.
+Increase the file size to be as larger as the disk (128KB).
+Implementing dynamically extend file size.

 -DFS